SU_P_09

 [i] What is the name of the association?

-[i] Tell us a little bit about this association.
+[i] Tell us a little about this association.

-[r] I can’t say much, it’s run by students from the Sorbonne Paris 4.
-The policy of the Université de la porte de Clignancourt is to ask French students who are members of the association of students studying literature, languages or even philosophy or political science or languages to give French courses to refugees or provide services.
-For example, helping to solve a housing problem can be psychological support, talking with people, organizing outings, the atmosphere is good.
-Sometimes I am at the reception desk, other times I work on organizing outings, I can also give courses in this kind of student association.
-Students can give classes, volunteers can teach French to students who are taking tests.
-I myself have taught.
-Thank God, the students liked me, I wasn’t thrown eggs.
-One day, I asked to volunteer at France terre d’asile to help newcomers, I did translation for many friends.
-But at the time, I wasn’t a volunteer, they were asking for people who spoke Arabic and French, and who could translate.
-I really like this kind of association, I like being an active member in these associations.
+[i] I can’t say much, it’s run by students from the Sorbonne Paris 4.
+The policy of the Université de la Porte de Clignancourt is to ask French students who are members of the student association who are studying literature, languages or even philosophy or political science or languages, to give French lessons to the refugees or to provide services.
+For example, helping to solve a housing problem can be psychological support, talking to people, organising outings, the atmosphere is good.
+Sometimes I am at the reception, other times I work on organising outings, I can also give lessons in this kind of student association.
+The students can give lessons, the volunteers can teach French to pupils who are taking exams.
+I have taught myself.
+Thank God, the pupils liked me, they didn’t throw eggs at me.
+One day, I asked to be a volunteer at France terre d’asile to help new arrivals, I did translation work for a lot of friends.
+But at the time, I wasn’t a volunteer, they were looking for people who spoke Arabic and French and were able to translate.
+I really like this kind of organisation, I like being an active member of these organisations.

 [i] What do you get out of working with them?

-[r] All the suffering I experienced when I arrived, the time, the fatigue, the depression I can spare others, imagine when I arrived as a student, you had to send my papers to the OFII, also do the medical examination, etc. etc. etc..
-Honestly, at the time there was only the medical examination, now there are also language courses.
-At the time, my appointment was a month and a half away and I couldn’t find anyone to accompany me.
-For the translation, I really needed someone to help me with the translation and to understand and respond to the employee.
+[i] All the suffering I experienced when I arrived, the time, the tiredness, the depression I can spare others, imagine when I arrived as a student, I had to send my papers to the OFII, also do the medical examination, etc. etc. Honestly, at the time there was only the medical examination, now there are also language courses.
+At the time, my appointment was in a month and a half and I couldn’t find anyone to accompany me.
+As for translation, I really needed someone to help me translate and to understand and respond to the employee.

-[i] In your opinion, why didn’t this service exist then, and does it exist now?
+[i] In your opinion, why didn’t this service exist then, and why does it exist now?

-[r] In fact, it existed but as I told you for the OFII, if you are a student, it is not at all the same as a refugee.
+[r] In fact, it did exist, but as I told you for the OFII, if you are a student, it is not at all the same thing as being a refugee.

 [i] Can you explain that?

-[r] From the state’s point of view, if you came back to France as a student, you speak a minimum of French… at least you can manage to speak and study in French, even if I didn’t speak French at all.
+[r] From the State’s point of view, if you entered France as a student, you speak a minimum of French… at least you can manage to speak and study in French, even if I didn’t speak any French at all.
 Normally, such a service is not intended for a student.
-I give you an example, you have had lunch at home, I don’t propose to eat again, it’s not a good service.
-This service is not for a student, this service is reserved for refugees, yes, it is a service for refugees, their rights… integration in France, a refugee may live for 5, 10, 20, 30 years all his life, he may be naturalized French, whereas theoretically, a student remains 4 or 5 years then he returns home.
+Let me give you an example: you’ve had lunch at home, I’m not going to offer you something to eat again, that’s not good service.
+This service is not for a student, this service is reserved for refugees, yes, it is a service intended for refugees, their rights… integration in France, a refugee may live for 5, 10, 20, 30 years, he may become a naturalised French citizen, while theoretically, a student stays for 4 or 5 years and then goes home.

-[i] You, you wanted to stay 4, 5 years and go home?
+[i] You wanted to stay for 4 or 5 years and then go home?

-[r] Of course, that’s why I asked to be a scientific refugee, I didn’t resign from my work in Syria, I only took unpaid leave.
+[r] Of course, that’s why I applied to be a scientific refugee.
+I didn’t resign from my job in Syria, I just took unpaid leave.

 [i] When did you decide to stay in France and change your status?

-[r] After 2012, my passport expired, the revolution had already begun, and I was an active member of the revolution, and at the embassy I was told that I was called up for military service.
-In Syria, I had lived in fear for 9 years, I always found an excuse not to do military service, and I stayed for 2 years without a valid passport.
-I could not leave Syria after 2003.
-At the embassy, I was asked to go back to Syria to do my military service, making sure that later on I could come back to France with a new passport, as if it were easy.
-I was also told to take a pass here.
+[r] After 2012, my passport expired, the revolution had already begun, and I was an active member of the revolution, and at the embassy, I was told that I was called up for military service.
+In Syria, I had lived in fear for 9 years, I always found an excuse not to do my military service, and I went 2 years without a valid passport.
+I was unable to leave Syria after 2003.
+At the embassy, I was asked to return to Syria to do my military service, with the assurance that later I could return to France with a new passport, as if it were that easy.
+I was also told to get a laissez-passer here.
 Can you imagine?
-You arrive at Damascus airport with a pass, and you go on with your life as normal….
-They were laughing at me.
-I decided to go to the prefecture to renew my residence permit, one of the conditions for the renewal of the residence permit is to have a valid passport and I did not have a valid passport.
-Fortunately, I was helped at the prefecture, I was given a receipt until I renewed my passport, 3 months, then another 3 months… then at the prefecture, I was advised to go see the social worker so that she could help me find a solution.
+You arrive at Damascus airport with a laissez-passer, and you carry on with your life as normal… They were laughing at me.
+I decided to go to the prefecture to renew my residence permit, one of the conditions for renewing the residence permit is to have a valid passport and I didn’t have a valid passport.
+Fortunately, I was helped at the prefecture, I was given a receipt to wait for my passport to be renewed, 3 months, then another 3 months… then at the prefecture, I was advised to go and see the social worker to help me find a solution.
 It was the social worker who advised me to apply for asylum.
-At that time, I was very opposed to this idea.
+At the time, I was very opposed to the idea.
 Why?
-Why?
-First I was afraid, then welcoming refugees was part of our culture, until 2010, Syria has always welcomed refugees.
+First of all, I was afraid, and secondly, taking in refugees was part of our culture.
+Until 2010, Syria had always taken in refugees.

-[r] You can’t accept something like that… you’re used to it, I don’t know how to explain… you’re used to welcoming people into your home… all of a sudden, you become a refugee and we welcome you back.
-In Arabic, you write from right to left, and now you have to write from left to right, how can I explain to you… in our culture, it’s a shame, it’s psychological, and also, when I saw people in our country suffer and die, and you’re quiet, and you ask to be a safe refugee… You see, I was confused and I thought, I shouldn’t, because in my culture, people are welcomed and now I’m a refugee.
+[r] You can’t accept something like that… you’re used to it, I don’t know how to explain it… you’re used to welcoming people into your home… all of a sudden, you become a refugee and someone welcomes you in your turn.
+In Arabic, you write from right to left, and now you have to write from left to right, how can I explain it to you… in our culture, it’s a shame, it’s psychological, and also, when I saw people in our country suffering and dying, and you are at peace, and on top of that you are asking to be a refugee in safety… You see, I was confused and I told myself that I shouldn’t, because in my culture we welcome people and now I am a refugee.

-[i] These feelings have changed over time?
-After you have been granted refugee status?
+[i] Did these feelings change over time?
+After obtaining refugee status?

-[r] After speaking with the social worker, and since I was welcomed at the prefecture, and since I had my papers, I went to OFPRA, and to France, land of asylum, I accompanied people too, I understood that being a refugee is not a shame.
-Many celebrities were refugees, I even researched these personalities to find out what they had done for the host society.
-I also researched what the refugees did here in Syria, and what the Syrians did when they went to Egypt, and what they are doing now.
-Being a refugee is not a shame, a refugee is a person who asks to be protected, and when you live in an environment that accepts you, all these things become normal.
-There are even Europeans who went into exile 60 years ago, 70 years ago, here in France, there were refugees from one city to another, or from one country to another.
-In France, people went to Morocco because Morocco was calm, they stayed for a while and then returned when the war was over, the same thing in Asia, Africa, Sudan, there was an Egyptian kingdom, in South Sudan… the independent part now for 6 years.
-Southern Sudan was a refuge for Africans, a place where everyone lived together regardless of their religion, belonging or language.
+[r] After talking to the social worker, and as I was made to feel welcome at the prefecture, and I had my papers, I went to OFPRA, and to France terre d’asile, I also accompanied people in turn, I understood that being a refugee is nothing to be ashamed of.
+Many celebrities were refugees.
+I even did some research on these personalities to find out what they had done for the host society.
+I also read up on what the refugees did when they were here in Syria, and what the Syrians did when they went to Egypt, and what they are doing now.
+Being a refugee is nothing to be ashamed of.
+A refugee is someone who asks for protection, and when you live in an environment that accepts you, all these things become normal.
+There are even Europeans who went into exile 60 or 70 years ago.
+Here in France, there have been refugees from one town to another, or from one country to another.
+In France, people went to Morocco because Morocco was calm, they stayed for a while and then returned when the war was over, the same thing in Asia, in Africa, in Sudan, there was an Egyptian kingdom, in southern Sudan… the independent part for the last 6 years.
+South Sudan was a refuge for Africans, it was a place where everyone lived together regardless of their religion, affiliation or language.
 South Sudan is now an independent country.
 The most important thing is to live in a welcoming country that accepts you.
 No one in France asks you to go home, no one tells you that you are not welcome here, on the contrary, they make you understand that you can live with us and that you are welcome here.
-Before I applied for refugee status, many French people strongly advised me to apply for asylum, to ensure my safety and to have proper documentation.
-Being forced to return to Syria… death… war can be very serious, you are incorporated into the army and you go straight to the front to fight your own brothers and be forced to kill or be killed, you understand all this later…
+Before I applied to be a refugee, many French people strongly advised me to apply for asylum, to ensure my safety and to have proper papers.
+Being forced to return to Syria… death… war can be very serious, you are conscripted into the army and you go straight to the front to fight your own brothers and sisters and be forced to kill or be killed, you understand all that later…

-[i] When you introduce yourself to the French and say you are a refugee, what do people think?
-Positive?
+[i] When you introduce yourself to the French and you say that you are a refugee, what do people think?
+Positively?

-[r] I have never had to say that I am a refugee.
+[r] I have never been obliged to say that I am a refugee.

 [i] How do you introduce yourself then?

-[r] When a Frenchman speaks to you, he asks you your first name, what you do for a living, and when he hears that you have a different accent, he asks you from which region you come.
-He doesn’t even ask you for your nationality, only where you come from.
-You can just tell him you come from the Middle East, or you come from the south, he’ll accept.
-Of course there are curious people who ask you if you have come as a refugee, curiosity exists everywhere.
-Sometimes curiosity is so strong… they can’t help it, most welcome you, they don’t ask you any more questions.
-Well, often we only ask you your first name and your job, they will tell you, “with your accent, you’re not French”, or “you haven’t been in France long”, and that necessarily your mother tongue is not French.
-We can ask you from what origin, they do not ask you for your nationality, I have never been forced to say that I am a refugee.
+[r] When a French person talks to you, they ask you your name, what you do for a living, and when they hear that you have a different accent, they ask you what region you come from.
+They don’t even ask you your nationality, only where you come from.
+You can simply tell him that you come from the Middle East, or that you come from the south, and he will accept that.
+Of course there are curious people who ask you if you came as a refugee, curiosity exists everywhere.
+Sometimes the curiosity is so strong… they can’t help themselves, most of them welcome you, they don’t ask you any more questions.
+Well, often they only ask you your first name and your job, they’ll say to you, ‘with your accent, you can’t be French’, or ‘you haven’t been in France long’, and that your mother tongue can’t be French.
+They might ask you where you’re from, they don’t ask you your nationality, I’ve never had to say that I’m a refugee.

-[i] I would like to ask you a question about your friends?
+[i] I’d like to ask you a question about your friends.
 Do you have more French friends, or are your friends part of the Arab or Syrian community, or both?

 [r] Both.
 When I arrived, 100% of my friends were Syrian, today I have far fewer Syrian friends.

-[i] This change was voluntary, or did it come naturally?
+[i] Was this change deliberate, or did it happen naturally?

-[r] It’s natural, it’s integration… being well integrated into society obliges you… Syrians are not very numerous in France.
+[r] It’s natural, it’s integration… being well integrated into society obliges you… there aren’t many Syrians in France.

 [i] What do you prefer?
-Would you rather be with Syrians, or with French people?
-Or do you keep a percentage for each one?
+Do you prefer to be with Syrians, or with French people?
+Or do you keep a percentage for each?

-[r] I can’t talk about a percentage… 10% Syrians, 15% French… 30% of Africans, mathematically, it works, but for human beings, it is not possible to think in this way.
-I can’t talk about ten Syrian friends, five French people, it doesn’t work that way….
-Let me give you an example: in Syria, all my friends were Syrians, there were only Syrians around me.
-In high school, my friends were no longer the same as in high school, I could no longer be friends as before, with those who had not gone to high school, since I no longer saw them every day, there was nothing in common between us anymore.
-What would we have said if we went to each other’s houses?
-Same thing in university, you meet other friends and the friends before are no longer your friends, you can see them from time to time, once a month… but not every day as before.
-Here, it’s the same thing, when I was with the French co-tenants, we lived the same thing every day, we woke up, we slept, we fought, I wanted this… you want that, I like sweet, you like salty… finally, we split up, everyone made their lives on their own.
-It’s no longer possible to see each other every day because it bothers you.
-I’m seeing you a lot right now because there’s a lot in common between us.
-Later, if you find a job and I find another job, we’ll necessarily see each other less often.
-I give you an example about my French friends.
-He is a computer scientist, and I am an accountant, he will have computer scientists friends and I will have accountants friends.
-If I went to see him every day, it might perhaps bother him, it’s the same for him, so I repeat, my French friends are more numerous because I’m trying new activities.
+[r] I can’t talk about percentages… 10% Syrians, 15% French… 30% Africans, mathematically it works, but for human beings it’s not possible to think that way.
+I can’t talk about ten Syrian friends, five French, it doesn’t work like that… Let me give you an example: in Syria, all my friends were Syrian, there were only Syrians around me.
+In high school, my friends were no longer the same as in middle school, I could no longer be friends as before with those who had not gone to high school, since I no longer saw them every day, there was nothing in common between us.
+What would we have said to each other when we went to each other’s houses?
+It’s the same at university, you meet other friends and your old friends are no longer your friends, you can see them from time to time, once a month… but not every day like before.
+It’s the same here.
+When I was sharing a flat with the French, we did the same thing every day: we woke up, we slept, we argued.
+I wanted this, you wanted that.
+I like sweet things, you like savoury things.
+In the end, we split up and went our separate ways.
+It’s no longer possible to see each other every day because it’s inconvenient.
+I see you a lot at the moment because we have a lot in common.
+Later, if you find a job and I find another job, we’ll inevitably see each other less often.
+Let me give you an example about my French friends.
+He is a computer scientist and I am an accountant, he will have computer scientist friends and I will have accountant friends.
+If I went to see him every day, it might bother him, it’s the same for him, so I repeat, I have more French friends because I try new activities.

 [i] What activities?

-[r] As I already told you, the associations, and also the outings with groups on Facebook… These activities allow you to meet new people, people who have time and want to go out….
-We get to know each other, we organize outings, we can camp in the mountains, you know people who will introduce you to other people you may not see anymore, or you see them by chance.
-I remember in 2015, in a campsite, I met several people, and at the end, we each left on our own.
-We added ourselves on Facebook, and we exchanged phone numbers, we never called each other.
-Then, three or four months ago in the subway, I saw one of these people, we met like two brothers, yet we had only met for a week.
-Later, we went out for coffee together.
+[r] As I’ve already told you, clubs and associations, and also outings with groups on Facebook… These activities allow you to make new acquaintances, people who have time and want to get out and about… We get to know each other, we organise outings, we can go camping in the mountains, you get to know people who will introduce you to other people you might not see again, or you see them by chance.
+I remember in 2015, I met several people at a campsite, and in the end we all went our separate ways.
+We added each other on Facebook and exchanged phone numbers, but we never called each other.
+Then, three or four months ago, I saw one of those people on the metro, and we were like brothers, even though we’d only seen each other for a week.
+Later, we went out for a coffee together.
 With these activities, you can make friends even if… you don’t see them or if you see them from time to time or by chance.
-All this to say that your relationships and friends change according to who you are and what you do.
-For example, if you find a job as a baker you will have Tunisian friends, most bakers are Tunisian, or French, you will not find any other nationality.
+All this to say that your relationships and friends change according to your environment and your activities.
+For example, if you find a job as a baker you will have Tunisian friends, most bakers are Tunisian, or French, you won’t find other nationalities.

-[r] Work, studies too… Once, I did an internship in a decoration company… It wasn’t a company, it was a shop, this shop was in a neighborhood…
+[r] Work, and studies too… Once, I did an internship in a decoration company… It wasn’t a company, it was a shop, this shop was in a neighbourhood…

-[r] It was in Buckets, on RER B. This district is inhabited by French people, the people who went out for coffee were French, it was my entourage for 6 months.
-It’s over now, maybe I can meet them by chance, if I go through Buckets.
-Relationships have no rules, you are in a place with the people who go with them.
+[r] It was in Seaux, on the RER B. This neighbourhood is inhabited by French people, the people who went out for coffee were French, they were my entourage for 6 months.
+It’s over now, I might bump into them by chance if I pass through Seaux.
+Relationships have no rules, you find yourself in a place with the people who go with it.

 [i] Do you consider yourself an open person?
-Do you like getting to know new people?
-Or do you have limits, I speak for here, France, of course?
+Do you like meeting new people?
+Or do you have limits, I’m talking about here, France, of course?

-[i] I set limits, but at the same time I am a very open-minded person.
-Let me give you an example: a French roommate of mine went to boarding school for reasons I don’t want to mention.
-He’ll be away from us for two years, we can’t communicate with him, he won’t have an email or a cell phone… nothing at all… As he is an only child, he asked me to call his parents, every week I called his parents and we were talking a little on the phone, later I saw another friend of ours, I gave him the phone number of our friend’s parents, and I asked him to call our friend’s parents, and he agreed.
-I saw him later and asked him if he had called them?
-He told me that no, and that it was difficult for him to call, he told me, I don’t understand how you can do it so naturally… you call… you invite, I can’t do the same.
+[i] I set limits, but at the same time I am very open.
+Let me give you an example: one of my French flatmate friends went to boarding school for reasons I don’t want to mention.
+He will be away from us for two years, we can’t communicate with him, he won’t have an email or mobile phone… nothing at all… As he is an only child, he asked me to call his parents.
+Every week, I called his parents and we would chat a little on the phone.
+Later, I saw another friend of ours, I gave him the phone number of our friend’s parents, and I asked him to call our friend’s parents, and he agreed.
+I saw him later and asked him if he had called them.
+He said no, and that it was difficult for him to call.
+He said, I don’t understand how you can do it so naturally… you call… you invite, I can’t do the same.

-[i] You mentioned an invitation… you invite French people to your house?
-Can you tell us a little more about this subject?
+[i] You mentioned invitations… do you invite French people to your house?
+Can you tell us a bit more about it?

-[r] I’ve always brought people together in my home.
+[r] I’ve always had people over to my house.
 I’ll tell you a story.
-When I was roommate with the three French people, I had an invitation every week, I prepared practically everything, especially if they were people I knew, and even if they were friends of theirs, I told them, we had to invite such a person or such a person or a friend of the friend, I found that I could show a part of my culture in this way.
-Gastronomy is part of culture and even civilization, if you have good food, it means that you are part of a civilization… not necessarily, but it is a good indicator…
+When I was sharing a flat with the three French guys, I had an invitation every week, I practically prepared everything, especially if they were people I knew, and even if they were their friends, I would tell them, we have to invite so-and-so or so-and-so or their friend, I thought I could show off some of my culture that way.
+Gastronomy is part of culture and even civilisation.
+If you have good cuisine, it means you are part of a civilisation… not necessarily, but it’s a good clue…

-[r] For example, I used to make traditional dishes from home….
-Not only dry dishes like falafels, hummus, moutabal… no, we tried to harmonize… French dishes with Syrian dishes, the French main course with a Syrian starter or the opposite, or maybe only Syrian and the French aperitif or dessert.
-In Syria or in the Arab world in general, there are no 3 stages, starter, main course, dessert.
-We put everything on the table, it makes me laugh… that we start with dessert.
-We start with the fruits and end with the salty ones with the coffee.
+[a] For example, I made traditional dishes from home… Not just dry dishes like falafel, hummus, moutabal… no, we tried to harmonise… French dishes with Syrian dishes, the French main course with a Syrian starter or the other way round, or maybe just Syrian and the French appetiser or dessert.
+In Syria or in the Arab world in general, there are not three courses, starter, main course, dessert.
+We put everything on the table, it makes me laugh that we start with dessert.
+We start with fruit and finish with savoury dishes and coffee.
 Here, it’s the opposite.
-Once, I made it my way, they liked it.
+Once, I did it like we do at home, they liked it.

-[i] Who were those people who came to you regularly?
+[i] Who were these people who came to your place regularly?

-90% were common friends, or friends of friends, or my friends of friends.
+[r] 90% were mutual friends, or friends of friends, or my friends.
 There were all kinds of nationalities with a majority of French people whose parents are immigrants.
-They were born, have lived here and know no country other than France.
+They were born and raised here and know no country other than France.
 There were only four or five Arabs.

-[i] You told me about the associations, did you invite people in connection with the language courses?
+[i] You told me about the associations, did you invite people connected with the language courses?

-[r] Those who came to my house, I invited them to strengthen our relationship and to talk about something other than work.
-I always said, “Come to my house and we’ll talk about something other than work,” and we can also cook for ourselves.
+[a] I invited those who came to my house to strengthen our relationship and to talk about something other than work.
+I always said, ‘Come to my house and we’ll talk about something other than work,’ and we can also cook for ourselves.
 I remember the falafel, the preparation of the hummus, the decoration of the plates.

-[r] They really liked it, they took pictures of themselves cutting the salad, they put the pictures on Instagram, as if it was a big thing… They cut the salad into very small pieces, here there is no such salad.
-Falafel was miraculous for them, we throw the dough in the oil, it floats, and voilà, it’s done… they loved to do… When they saw the restaurants that offered falafels, they would say, “wow… we do this ourselves, we know the steps…” I asked them to do the dishes too, we made a knafé for dessert too, they found it very good, but too sweet and too fat, so they only ate a small piece.
+[r] They loved it, they took photos of themselves cutting the salad, they put the photos on Instagram, as if it were a big deal… They cut the salad into tiny pieces, this kind of salad doesn’t exist here.
+Falafel was a miracle for them: you throw the mixture into the oil, it floats, and that’s it… they loved making it… When they saw restaurants offering falafel, they would say, ‘Wow… we make it ourselves, we know the steps…’ I asked them to do the washing up too, we made a knafé for dessert too, they thought it was very good, but too sweet and too fatty, so they only ate a small piece.

 [i] Tell us about activities outside your home?

-[r] I have already talked about going out in Paris, once a friend invited people outside… we spent the day cooking and we went to the Luxembourg garden, we ate and played… we did other outings on the banks of the Seine, especially in summer, you can sometimes meet people, we share meals with them, you can even take pictures with them, then it’s over… For example, I live near the Bois de Vincennes, I go out to listen to music or play sports with people who are playing sports, sometimes there are cultural outings, often they are Facebook invitations.
+[r] I’ve already talked about going out in Paris once, a friend invited some people over… we spent the day cooking and went to the Luxembourg Gardens, we ate and played… we went out other times by the Seine, especially in summer, you can sometimes get to know people, share meals with them, you can even take photos with them, then it’s over… For example, I live near the Bois de Vincennes, I go out to listen to music or play sports with people who are playing sports , sometimes there are cultural outings, often they are invitations on Facebook.

 [i] Can you give me an example?

-[r] Sometimes there are conferences, in general I didn’t understand anything of what the speaker said, so I attended, I applauded, I understood a little, I came back home a little more cultured…
+[r] Sometimes there are lectures, usually I didn’t understand anything the speaker was saying, so I would attend, applaud, understand a little, go home a little more cultured…

-[i] Did you think this experience would bring you something?
+[i] Did you think this experience was of any benefit to you?

 [i] Are you a member of this association?

-[r] Of course I received an invitation in my email from a person who encouraged me to become a member of this association, I researched them a little bit, I was among the first in this association, I went to see them… they looked at my profile, they found it good, they were optimistic, they found that I had potential.
-I went there a first time… a second time… frankly, it didn’t help me.
-You are taught to do your CV….
-My CV was fine, cover letter… I knew how to do it, you are taught to introduce yourself and talk about your objectives.
-I knew all this, my specialty is human resources management.
-I know all this very well in Arabic, and it is necessary to say all this in French according to the corresponding French culture.
-Honestly, and it’s not to brag, but I know all that, so I didn’t learn anything, I only met other people, that’s all.
-Other people were able to take advantage of it and even found work, or develop relationships, but unfortunately, it didn’t allow me to find work.
-I couldn’t make connections, maybe because of my specialty, I don’t know… I can’t judge, that was an experience… I still don’t think it’s very successful.
+[r] Of course I received an invitation to join the organisation by email from someone who encouraged me to become a member.
+I did some research on them and was one of the first to join.
+I went to see them… they looked at my profile and thought it was good.
+They were optimistic and thought I had potential.
+I went there once… and a second time… frankly, it didn’t do me any good.
+They teach you how to write your CV… My CV was good, my covering letter… I knew how to do it, they teach you how to present yourself and talk about your goals.
+I knew all that, my speciality is human resources management.
+I know all that very well in Arabic, and I have to say all that in French according to the corresponding French culture.
+Honestly, and I’m not trying to toot my own horn, but I know all that, so I didn’t learn anything, I just met other people, that’s all.
+Other people were able to benefit from it and even find work, or develop relationships, but unfortunately for me, it didn’t help me find work.
+I wasn’t able to make any connections, maybe because of my speciality, I don’t know… I can’t judge, it was just an experience… I don’t think it was very successful.

-[i] Maybe you can start again with other associations?
-Once I was told about an association linked to Microsoft.
-This association organized a workshop for refugees.
-I registered online, two days before the start of the training, I cancelled my registration.
-I had looked at their program, there was not much, a conference in the morning, with of course a coffee break, then lunch, then a workshop to help you make your CV.
-Of course, we don’t make your CV, we only correct mistakes.
-If you have time later, we can help you write your cover letter, or find a job.
-We show you the useful sites.
-I cancelled my registration for two reasons: first, it doesn’t add anything to my knowledge since I did almost the same thing with the other association for 5 months, a day will not bring me anything, especially to review things I have already learned.
-I thought it might benefit other people, it’s the same for other associations.
-If it doesn’t help me, I consider it a waste of time.
-Some refugees are looking for work, others for education.
+[i] Maybe you could try again with other organisations?
+I was once told about an organisation linked to Microsoft.
+This organisation organised a workshop for refugees.
+I registered online, two days before the start of the training, and then I cancelled my registration.
+I had looked at their programme, there wasn’t much to it, a morning conference, with of course a coffee break, then lunch, then a workshop to help you make your CV.
+Of course, they don’t make your CV for you, they only correct the mistakes.
+If you have time later, they can help you write your cover letter, or find work.
+We’ll point you towards useful websites.
+I cancelled my registration for two reasons: first of all, it doesn’t add anything to what I already know, because I did practically the same thing with the other organisation for 5 months, and one day isn’t going to teach me anything, especially if it’s to review things I’ve already learnt.
+I thought it might be useful to other people.
+It’s the same with the other organisations.
+If it doesn’t benefit me, I consider it a waste of time.
+Some refugees are looking to work, others to study.

-[i] What is the best option for a refugee in France?
+[i] Which option is best for a refugee in France?

 [r] Each choice has its drawbacks.
 It should be noted that my experience is different.
-Many associations pick up refugees at the airport or at their homes, we accompany them for their French lessons, for university registration….
-At each stage, he will remain in contact with this association, even when he is already at university.
-It’s exactly the same if he’s looking to work, as I already told you, every choice has its disadvantages.
-People who want to work in a specific field will look for an internship; for example, to be a baker, it is very easy, whereas for further studies, it is necessary that the refugee already has certain prerequisites and knowledge.
-We ask him for research projects, he must have an idea… for example: this laptop, he must offer this or that feature to be able to propose a search.
-Anyone who wants to work has a lot of financial difficulties too, it’s very difficult for him, we ask him too much.
-Internships… Training courses… I give you the example of a person who wants to open a bakery.
-You have to go through 5-6 months of training, then you have to find the funding.
-All this is very expensive, when you ask the bank for a loan to finance your project, you are not sure you will get the full amount.
-The bank gives you 30-40%, then it’s up to you to find the rest.
+Many organisations pick up refugees at the airport or at their home, and they are accompanied to French classes, to enrolment at university, etc. At each stage, they will remain in contact with this organisation, even when they are already at university.
+It’s exactly the same if they are looking for work.
+As I’ve already said, every choice has its drawbacks.
+People who want to work in a specific field will look for an internship.
+For example, it’s very easy to become a baker, whereas to continue studying, refugees need to have certain prerequisites and knowledge.
+They ask them for research projects, they need to have an idea… for example: this mobile phone, it needs to offer a particular feature in order to be able to propose research.
+Those who want to work also have a lot of financial difficulties, it’s very difficult for them, they are asked too much.
+Internships… Training courses… Let me give you the example of someone who wants to open a bakery.
+You have to do a 5-6 month training course, and then you have to find the funding.
+All of that is very expensive.
+When you apply to the bank for a loan to finance your project, you’re not sure you’ll get the whole amount.
+The bank gives you 30-40%, and then it’s up to you to find the rest.
 It’s always the same thing, financial difficulty.
-The state can help you, but I don’t know to what extent and the state is asking you for guarantees too.
-What is the share of State aid?
+The State can help you, but I don’t know to what extent and the State asks you for guarantees too.
+How much of the State’s aid is there?
 What’s your share in all this?
-And for the first 2-3 years of your project, will you be able to repay the bank?
-I know people who started a small project and after two years, they couldn’t continue because they were paying too many fees and taxes.
-They understood that they were earning more as employees, they realized that… that being self-employed meant a lot of responsibility, a lot of work, for an income below the minimum wage.
-This forces them to seek state assistance.
+And in the first 2-3 years of your project, will you be able to repay the bank?
+I know people who started a small project and after two years they couldn’t continue because they were paying too many charges and a lot of tax.
+They realised that they earned more as employees, they realised that… being self-employed entailed a lot of responsibilities, a lot of work, for an income below the minimum wage.
+This forces them to ask for help from the State.

-[i] Did you ever think about dropping out of school?
+[i] Did you ever think about giving up your studies?
 To work here in France?

-[r] Yes, I thought in moments… when I was desperate… Last year, I sent 35 requests for the doctorate, by email, by post, or by going directly to see the professors, 35 requests… I didn’t get a positive answer, and sometimes no answer at all.
-Then… I thought I hadn’t knocked on the right doors, or that I wasn’t cut out for it.
-Maybe it was age… maybe something else… I don’t know.
-At that time, I was willing to do anything… salesman in a store, or security guard in stores, or boarding guard in airports, but even to be a security guard, there are requirements that I do not meet.
-In France, taking a training course does not lead to a job, at least not necessarily.
-Unless it’s the company itself that’s doing the training.
-I wanted to be a security guard, I was ready to work standing up, 12 hours in a row, without thinking.
-A security guard just needs to be in a certain physical condition, I really thought I’d do this job and then, as I changed my mind, I thought… I’m here in France to study.
-One moment, I had a crazy idea, it was to start my doctorate on my own, I was a little crazy to want to do that.
+[r] Yes, I thought about it at times… when I was desperate… Last year, I sent 35 applications for a doctorate, by email, by post, or by going to see the professors directly, 35 applications… I didn’t get a positive response, and sometimes no response at all.
+Then… I thought that I hadn’t knocked on the right doors, or that I wasn’t cut out for it.
+Maybe it was my age… maybe something else… I don’t know.
+At that point, I was ready to do anything… a shop assistant, or a security guard in shops, or a boarding agent in airports, but even to be a security guard, there are requirements that I don’t fulfil.
+In France, training doesn’t lead to a job, at least not necessarily.
+Unless the company itself provides the training.
+I wanted to be a security guard, I was willing to work standing up, 12 hours straight, without thinking.
+A security guard just needs to be physically fit, I really thought about doing this job and then, as I changed my mind, I thought to myself… I’m here in France to study.
+At one point, I had a slightly crazy idea, which was to start my doctorate on my own.
+I was a bit mad to want to do that.

-[i] Why do you think this idea is crazy?
+[i] Why do you think this is a crazy idea?

-[r] It’s a crazy idea because, normally, you need a teacher to supervise your work.
-It’s easier when they explain how to do it.
-For example, some ideas that I think are good… the teacher could tell me that it hasn’t been done for 20 years.
-Some accounting practices are no longer being followed, just as medical practices have changed.
-The dentist no longer does the same things as before….
-One could imagine that, soon, there will be vaccines against cavities, the dentist will no longer treat the teeth.
-He will simply put in the braces, whiten the teeth.
+[a] It’s a crazy idea because, normally, you need a professor to supervise your work.
+It’s easier when someone explains how to do it.
+For example, some ideas that I think are good… the professor could tell me that it hasn’t been done for 20 years.
+Some accounting practices are no longer used, just as medical practices have changed.
+Dentists don’t do the same things as they used to… We could imagine that, soon, there will be vaccines against cavities, the dentist will no longer treat the teeth.
+He will be content to fit braces and whiten teeth.

 [i] You have been in Paris for 7 years… there have necessarily been changes in your life, changes in the landscape, in the street?
 Social or physical changes?